-- A. Methods contained in the City of Portland Stormwater Manual, as modified by the City of West Linn, may be used in mitigation as approved by the City Engineer. - B. Stormwater facilities must be aesthetically blended into surrounding landscaping to the greatest possible extent. - C. Storm filter or facilities utilizing similar technologies or process with replacement filter cartridges will generally not be approved for use in public or private stormwater treatment systems within the City, but may be approved by the City Engineer only if an above ground facility absolutely will not be functional as determined by the City Engineer.
-(Resolution 05-10 4/11/05)
+- A. Stormwater facility sizing methodologies, design criteria, and typical drawings in the City of Portland Stormwater Management Manual, as modified by the City of West Linn, shall be used in designing stormwater management facilities for detention and water quality improvements. - B. For water quality facilities sized using the Presumptive Approach Calculator (PAC), the facility surface area shall be increased by 25 percent to account for differences in rainfall patterns.
+No correction factor is required for onsite detention facilities sized using the PAC with flow control criteria. - C. Stormwater facilities must be aesthetically blended into surrounding landscaping to the greatest possible extent. - D. Manufactured Stormwater Treatment Technologies will generally not be approved for use in public or private stormwater water quality systems within the City, but may be approved by the City Engineer only if an above ground facility will not be functional as determined by the City Engineer.